-5. Going out isn’t challenging – don’t be afraid to take cloth diapers on day trips or even on vacation.
-The only difference is that instead of leaving that diaper behind (no pun intended) in the changing room you now dump the poop and store the dirty diaper safely within a sealed wet bag.
+Going out isn’t challenging with cloth diapers.
+Don’t be afraid to take cloth diapers on day trips or even on vacation.
+The only difference is that instead of leaving that diaper behind (no pun intended) in the changing room you now dump the poop and store the dirty diaper safely within a sealed cloth diaper wet bag.
 Wet bags will keep your diaper bag dry and keep the smells (yes – even those poop-plosions) hidden safely inside and no one will know what’s inside.

 Katie’s notes: I posted some wet bag reviews as well – they make a difference!

 And be honest…how many of us try NOT to change our babies until we’re ready to leave the mall (or destination of choice) so you’ll only be carrying the dirty diaper for a few minutes until you get back to your car.
 You may enjoy these Tips for Traveling with Cloth Diapers for longer trips and vacations.